1 Painting with Jolie/Davis Paint/Annie Sloan US/Chalk Paint

 1.14 Can I paint my fireplace surround?
 If so should I seal with wax or lacquer?

-Check with your local building code as these vary by county, but Chalk Paint® is not considered flammable so it will be allowed in most cases.
+Check with your local building code as these vary by county, but Jolie Paint is not considered flammable so it will be allowed in most cases.
 As with any paint, it can burn and release carbon dioxide so caution should always be exercised around open flames.
-If it is a wood burning fireplace and the area will get hot, the wax may get a bit sticky, but after wax has cured the flammable solvent in it has dissipated leaving only beeswax and carnauba so it is fine.
-Allow the wax to fully cure before using your fireplace.
-If you are painting the hearth and it may be sat and walked upon, lacquer may be a better choice as it is designed for floors whereas wax is not.
-You don’t have to seal the paint at all either if you don’t want to as it probably doesn’t get a lot of handling.
-You can burnish it with 400 grit sandpaper and wipe with a damp cloth if you want to create a light sheen without wax or lacquer.
+You don’t have to seal the paint at all if you don’t want to as it probably doesn’t get a lot of handling.
+You can burnish it with 400 grit sandpaper and wipe with a damp cloth if you want to create a light sheen without a sealer.

 1.15 Can I paint my brick or stone fireplace?
 Or any brick or stone for that matter?
 How should I seal it?

-1.17 Can I use a roller or sprayer to apply Chalk Paint®?
+1.16 Can I use a roller or sprayer to apply Jolie Paint?
 Do you use a roller?

 Sure!
-You can run Chalk Paint® through a sprayer.
-You may or may not need to thin it depending upon the color you are using and the size tip you have on your sprayer, and the pressure you are using.
+You can run Jolie through a sprayer.
+You may or may not need to thin it depending upon the color you are using, the size tip you have on your sprayer, and the pressure you are using.

 Fleurish Pro Tip: Because the paint dries very quickly, we sometimes will use a combination of roller and brush on large surfaces in order to get a really smooth application if that’s the look we are wanting to achieve.
 The pink roller kits we sell in the shop work best.
 Other rollers can leave weird textures or orange peel looks, similar to a poorly executed spray finish.
 To keep the hand brushes look, roll a thin coat of paint on the surface, then immediately brush over the surface using a paint brush loaded with a small amount of paint.

-1.18 Do I really need to use a special brush to apply Chalk Paint®?
+1.17 Do I really need to use a special brush to apply Jolie/Chalk Paint?

 It isn’t a requirement of course but we do highly recommend using a natural bristle brush.
-Natural bristle brushes provide the best coverage of the paint and the Annie Sloan oval brushes are by far the best tool for the application of Chalk Paint®.
+Natural bristle brushes provide the best coverage of the paint and the Jolie Signature brushes are by far the best tool for the application of our paint.
 Even using just the small sized brush, you will go back to the can less often and work more quickly.
-If your budget won’t allow the purchase at first, the second best option would be one of our inexpensive furniture paint brushes as a good “starter” brush.
-They are thicker and shed less than the throw-away chip brushes from the hardware store and do a better job than a polyester or nylon brush.
-You might consider getting a couple of them to complete your project.
-Although they can be washed and reused, they do tend to get saturated and become a little floppy after a while making painting a little more tedious.
-Once washed and dried, they bounce right back though.
 If you choose to use your standard poly/nylon Purdy type latex paint brush, you most likely will need to paint at least one extra coat so the small investment in the furniture paint brush more than pays for itself in time and paint.

 Typically the answer would be no because water based products like latex paint or poly will not adhere to wax—the wax would need to be removed first.
-However, the unique properties of Chalk Paint® make it possible to paint over wax even though it is a water-based product!
-Make sure the wax has fully dried before repainting with Chalk Paint®.
+However, the unique properties of Jolie Paint make it possible to paint over wax even though it is a water-based product!
+Make sure the wax has fully dried before repainting with Jolie.
 You might consider sanding lightly if your wax is very shiny and the cure time may be a bit longer so just be extra gentle with your piece for a couple of weeks if you’ve painted over the wax.
 Otherwise, it’s no problem to do so making changing your mind easy.